ParaCoToUl/noarr-structures/docs/Traverser.md

 });

 noarr::traverser(matrix).template for_dims<'j', 'i'>([&](auto t) {
-	// we can use traverser as if it was a state matrix[t] = 0;
+	// We can use traverser as if it was a state matrix[t] = 0;

-	// or we can extract the state explicitly auto s = t.state();
+	// Or we can extract the state explicitly auto s = t.state();
 	matrix[s] = 0;
 });